kgkougkoulias/A-Floating-point-FPGA-Overlay-Architecture-for-Xilinx-FPGAs/README.md

 # An-FPGA-Overlay-Architecture-for-Xilinx-FPGAs

-This work combines the work of two authors [1][2] by optimizing an architecture to be used as an FPGA overlay, that can also be addressed as a peripheral via AXI4 interfaces.
+This work combines the work of two authors [1][2] by optimizing an architecture to be used as an FPGA overlay, and can also makes the overlay as a peripheral addressable by AXI4 buses.

 The Overlay is packaged as a peripheral that can be accessed by two AXI4 intefaces(a lite and a full).
 A script is provided that will generate the Xilinx IPs for your particular device (FP units and FIFOs).